-The Fall 2017 competition will be only held for doctoral students.
+The Spring 2018 competition will be held for both doctoral & masters' students.
 The event will take place on Thursday, April 5th, 2018 in the Harte Research Institute from 6:00 p.m. to 8:00 p.m.

-Congratulations to our Spring 2017 3MT® Master's student winners!
+Congratulations to our Fall 2017 3MT® Doctoral student winners!

 Three Minute Thesis (3MT®) is a competition celebrating the research of graduate students while promoting and improving skills in students’ presentation, academic, and research communication.
 Developed by The University of Queensland (UQ), the competition encourages the students’ capacity to effectively explain their research in language appropriate to a non-specialist audience.

 The first 3MT® was held at UQ in 2008 with 160 RHD (research higher degree) students competing.
 In 2009 and 2010 the 3MT® competition was promoted to other Australian and New Zealand universities and enthusiasm for the concept grew.
 Due to its adoption in numerous universities, a

 In 2011, 43 universities were represented in the Trans-Tasman 3MT® which was hosted by The University of Western Australia, and for the first time students from the United States, the United Kingdom, Canada, and Hong Kong took part in their own regional events.

 In order to withdraw, contestants must notify us no later than March 22nd.
 Notification must be sent via email to email@example.com and copied to the chair or advisor.

 A single static PowerPoint slide is permitted.
 No slide transitions, animations or 'movement' of any description are allowed.
 The slide is to be presented from the beginning of the oration.